 You feel insecure

 You should never feel like you are not your best self when with another person.
 They should try and lift you up, if they are worth anything.
 Sure, we all have things we could improve about ourselves but they should never make snide remarks about how we look, smell or talk.
-If you ever do experience these things and feel insecure around your partner, this is a clear sign you are bad for each other.
+If you ever do experience these things and feel insecure around your partner, this is a clear sign you are bad for each other and have covert manipulation and undermining behavior in your relationship.
 They don’t like the small things about you to the point they keep mentioning and you are having your self-confidence tested.

 Not every couple is meant for each other and most are bad for each other in some way.
 You need to look clearly at your own relationship and figure out if it’s time to move on or repair the damage.